Beth Chapman Fans Slam Lyssa After She Shares A Pic Of Her Dad & His Girlfriend

 “Everyone who’s judging my father should sure pray that they never have to lose their loved one and get judged for trying to fill the void,” Bonnie Jo wrote.
 “Your opinion is invalid.
 My mother would’ve wanted him to be happy.
 Now please shut up and let my dad live in peace.”

-Last month, Dog, who been married five times and has a dozen children, told The Sun that his relationship with Francie is like a “miracle.”
+Last month, Dog — who has been married five times and has a dozen children — told The Sun that his relationship with Francie is like a “miracle.”
 The A&E reality star explained that both he and his new girlfriend are still mourning the losses of their spouses from cancer last year.
-Dog also said he feels that Beth would approve of his new relationship and that she “expects” Francie to take care of him.
+Dog also said he feels Beth would approve of his new relationship and that she “expects” Francie to take care of him.
 He added that Francie’s late husband Bob would feel the same.

-Earlier this year, Dog admitted that he was lonely and planned to start dating.
+Earlier this year, Dog admitted he was lonely and planned to start dating.
 He promised his wife before her death last June that he would never marry again.
-But in the Sun interview, the Dog the Bounty Hunter star hinted that he marry his “miracle” girlfriend Francie by saying there will never be another Mrs. Dog, “but it looks like there will be a final Mrs. Chapman.”
+But in The Sun interview, he hinted he may marry his “miracle” girlfriend, saying there will never be another Mrs. Dog, “but it looks like there will be a final Mrs. Chapman.”